cds-snc/canadalogin-static-website/website/src/en/individuals-and-organisations/manage-your-account/manage-how-you-sign-in.md

    </gcds-notice>

 8. Success!
 There will be a message confirming you have added the phone number.
 You will also receive an email notifying you of the change you just made.
 You can ignore this email.
+9. You will be prompted to set up a backup code delivery method.
+If you do not want to set one up, you can skip this step.

 #### 2. Then, delete your existing phone number